ernnies/AI-T/README.md

 If everything is set up correctly, you should see the address of your deployed NFT contract on zkSync Era.

 ### Step 6: Interact with Your Contract

-You can now interact with your deployed NFT contract